 If you’re anything like us, you’re sick of buying food swaddled in layers of plastic.
 Luckily, there are plenty of zero waste shops in London embracing "bulk shopping", where you can reduce packaging waste by refilling your own containers with dry goods like rice, pasta, nuts, pulses and even chocolate.
-Find one near you and take your zero waste grocery shopping to the next level!
+Find one near you and take your zero waste grocery shop to the next level!

 While it might seem like an innovative step, the refill idea actually takes us back to the old way to shop.
 That’s why zero waste shops, with their appealing, unpackaged goods, have such a lovely nostalgic feel.